Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 showing awesome numbers.
 Using bun as a package manager is a lot quicker than using the standard NPM command.
-In real-world applications, especially web applications, performance difference may not be as significant as in the benchmarks.
-We'll have to keep an eye out for real-world results.
+In real-world applications, especially web applications, performance difference may not be as significant as in the benchmarks provided by Oven.
+We will have to keep an eye out for real-world results.
+To start exploring this, I have made a quick apples-to-apples performance comparison in this article: [Deno vs. Bun vs. Node.js Benchmark](https://hexagon.56k.guru/posts/deno-vs-bun-vs-node-benchmark/).

 **Ease of Use**